terser/terser/README.md

     --ie8                       Support non-standard Internet Explorer 8.
                                 Equivalent to setting `ie8: true` in `minify()` for `compress`, `mangle` and `output` options.
-                                By default UglifyJS will not try to be IE-proof.
+                                By default Terser will not try to be IE-proof.
     --keep-classnames           Do not mangle/drop class names.
     --keep-fnames               Do not mangle/drop function names.
 Useful for code relying on Function.prototype.name.